CristianBarretoDev/CristianBarretoDev/README.md

-# Hello there, I'm Cristian Barreto 👋 :nerd_face:
+#### Hello there, I'm Cristian Barreto 👋 :nerd_face:

+## Front-End Developer

+* :computer: I'm a Junior Developer learning JavaScript and React!
+* :construction_worker: I'm currently working as a Merchant at Unilever for Massive Supply Chain
+* :tv: I'm always trying learn new ways so i can improve my coding skills
+* :space_invader: I love games in every console and I hope someday learn Unity to create games!

+####Reach me